 Icelandic hinterland

-Iceland’s Highlands are an unpredictable part of Iceland that is difficult to describe.
-And it is absolutely impossible to create any kind of sample itinerary, as it is a completely unpredictable area.
+The Icelandic highlands are an unpredictable part of Iceland that is difficult to describe.
+And it is absolutely impossible to put together any kind of model itinerary, as this is a completely incalculable area.

-Instead of an itinerary, I offer you a list with short descriptions of places in the Highlands that are worth seeing.
-Afterwards, I’ll add a brief general comment about the Highlands.
+Instead of an itinerary, I offer you a list with brief descriptions of the places in the highlands that are worth seeing.
+I will then allow myself a short commentary on the highlands in general.

 So, voilà!

-Most beautiful and interesting places in the Highlands
+The most beautiful and most interesting places in the highlands

 Gjáin

-An oasis in the Þjórsárdalur valley with waterfalls, streams, lichens, and greenery – a fairytale-like place reminiscent of an elf world, famous for scenes from Game of Thrones.
+An oasis in the Þjórsárdalur valley with waterfalls, streams, lichens and greenery — a fairy-tale place reminiscent of an elven world, famous for its scenes from the Game of Thrones series.

 Landmannalaugar

-An area of rainbow-colored mountains and geothermal springs in the middle of the Laugahraun lava field – the northern starting point of the famous Laugavegur trek.
+The area of rainbow mountains and geothermal springs in the middle of the Laugahraun lava field — the northern starting point of the famous Laugavegur trek.

-One of the numbered viewpoints along the route through Iceland’s Highlands in the Landmannalaugar area, offering exceptional views of the surrounding landscape.
+One of the numbered viewpoints along the route through the Icelandic highlands in the Landmannalaugar area, with exceptional views of the surrounding landscape.

 Grænihryggur

-An iconic green ridge in the Landmannalaugar area – one of the most photographed views in all of Iceland’s Highlands, earned through a demanding hike.
+The iconic green ridge in the Landmannalaugar area — one of the most photographed views in the entire Icelandic highlands, one you have to earn with a demanding trek.

 Mælifell

-A lonely green volcano with a perfect cone shape, surrounded by black volcanic sand – one of the most surreal views in Iceland.
+A solitary green volcano with a perfect cone shape, surrounded by black volcanic sand — one of the most surreal views in Iceland.

 Hveradalir (Kerlingarfjöll)